You are here

 What needs to be reviewed?

-How do I apply for a Certificate of Appropriateness?
+How do I apply for a Certificate of Appropriateness (COA)?

-You may pick up an application for a COA at the Department of Community Development Planning Division, second floor, City Hall, 900 Church Street.
-The completed form must be submitted to the HPC's Secretary at least ten business days prior to a regularly scheduled meeting.
-There are no applications fees.
-It is helpful for COA applicants or their representatives to be present at the HPC meeting to answer any questions from the HPC members.
+The application is available at the link below or you may pick up an application for a COA at the Department of Community Development, second floor, City Hall, 900 Church Street.
+The completed form must be submitted to the HPC's Secretary at least thirty (30) business days prior to a regularly scheduled meeting per Section 35.2-13.4 of the Zoning Ordinance.
+There are no application fees.
+It is required for COA applicants or their representatives to be present at the HPC meeting to answer any questions from the HPC members.

 What guidelines are used by the HPC?